lf-lang/lf-zephyr-uc-template/README.md

 target of Lingua Franca.

 ## Prerequisites
-- Linux or macOS operation system
+- Linux or macOS operating system
 - [reactor-uc](https://github.com/lf-lang/reactor-uc) cloned to your system and `REACTOR_UC_PATH` environment variable pointing to it.

 ### Getting started